Barriers to qualifying for an earnings-related allowance

 • you receive a financial benefit based on the termination of your employment, such as a severance package, or

-• you have been put on reduced working hours for a reason other than a lay-off or a part-time contract.
+• you have been put on reduced working hours for a reason other than a lay-off or a part-time contract

 Period-based accounting of financial benefits

-If your employer gives you a financial benefit based on the termination of your employment, such as a severance package, the benefit will be accounted for on a periodic basis.
-The period that the benefit is deemed to cover begins from the end of your employment.
 The portion of the financial benefit that you are deemed to receive during each period is calculated based on your daily wage.
 In this context, your daily wage is calculated in the same way as the daily wage on which your earnings-related allowance is based, except that your pension contributions, unemployment insurance premiums and daily sickness allowances are not deducted.
 The number of days that the benefit is deemed to cover is calculated by dividing the total amount of the financial benefit that you receive by your daily wage.
 You will not be paid an earnings-related allowance for the period that the benefit is deemed to cover.
-Example: Your daily wage is EUR 120.
-You receive a severance package worth EUR 12,000 at the end of your employment.
-The benefit is divided into periods according to your daily wage: 12,000 / 120 = 100.
-You will therefore be ineligible for an earnings-related allowance for a period of 100 days (Mon–Fri) from the end of your employment.

 Full-time entrepreneurship

 Under the Unemployment Allowances Act, ‘entrepreneur’ means a person who earns a living through work that is not based on an employment contract.
 If you run a business full-time or are self-employed on a full-time basis for a period of more than two weeks, you cannot receive an earnings-related allowance.
 You can read more about the effect of running a business on earnings-related allowances on our website under Entrepreneurship.
-The TE Office makes an assessment as to whether yours is a full-time or a part-time business based on, for example, your workload in your business.
-You can learn more about the differences between full-time and part-time entrepreneurship on the TE Services website.

 Full-time education

 You cannot usually receive an earnings-related allowance while you study full-time.
 The restriction also applies to periods of full-time study during which classes are not run due to holidays.
-The TE Office makes an assessment as to whether you are deemed to be studying full-time or part-time.
+The employment authority makes an assessment as to whether you are deemed to be studying full-time or part-time.
 The assessment takes into account, for example, the nature of the qualification and the length of your studies.
-Full-time students are primarily subsidised by means of student grants.
-More information on student grants is available from the Social Insurance Institution (SII).
-For more information about the differences between full-time and part-time study, see the TE Services website.
-You can also learn more on our website under Studying with unemployment benefits.

 Social benefits that prevent the payment of an earnings-related allowance